sfigg/commercialization-public/test/hlk/testref/windows-server-must-fix-errors.md

 -   Accuracy - the Rule finds code errors with a low false failure rate
 -   Impact - the code error can cause data corruption, hangs or crashes
--   Data Driven – the code error caused a problem in a driver that crashed and was analyzed as part of Microsoft’s Online Crash Analysis tool, OCA.
+-   Data Driven - the code error caused a problem in a driver that crashed and was analyzed as part of Microsoft's Online Crash Analysis tool, OCA.
 -   Experience - the code error is one included in the internal bar used by Microsoft, with high impact and security issues always being fixed
--   Minimal Annotation - there is low dependency on annotations of the driver’s sources in order for the CA and SDV tools to function.
+-   Minimal Annotation - there is low dependency on annotations of the driver's sources in order for the CA and SDV tools to function.
 Note however that some annotations are required.

 >[!NOTE]
 >